-Just writing these words bums me out.
-Because in reality, we’re not powerless.
+Just writing these words bums us out; because in reality, we’re not powerless.
 We’re not negligent.
 We’re not a failure.

 Micro-resolutions are simple, concrete actions that compound over time to achieve a goal.
 Tiny behavioral changes you can form into daily habits.
 These are the key to making lasting changes.
-Micro-resolutions, even though the seem less impactful, are twice as likely to succeed as typical goals.
+Micro-resolutions, even though they seem less impactful, are twice as likely to succeed as typical goals.
 These small wins will add up over time to be something far greater than any goal you have set in the past.

-With that, I’d like to suggest that this year be about being less ambitious—about making intentions so doable they seem trivial.
+With that, this year try being less ambitious, and about making intentions so do-able they seem trivial.
 Because if it’s drastic, it’ll feel too foreign, and you won’t bake it into your routine.
-Chose a micro-resolution that can build upon an existing behavior; something specific and personal.
+Choose a micro-resolution that can build upon an existing behavior; something specific and personal.

 Here’s an example.
 Last year, I made the lofty New Year’s resolution to cut out all refined sugar, primarily because I thought it would bring my hormone levels into harmony.
-At first, the arbitrary line I drew was no desserts, cookies, doughnuts, chocolate, candy, waffles, ice cream and brownies.
+At first, the arbitrary line I drew was no desserts, cookies, doughnuts, chocolate, candy, waffles, ice cream, and brownies.
 No sweetened yogurts, cakes, milkshakes, you name it, either.
 I was going cold turkey.

 Not even one week later (yes, you have permission to laugh), I was tricking myself into chocolatey granola bars—they’re healthful and fibrous and good for the heart, no?—and jam-topped toast, because jam’s practically a fruit, right?
 My goal—no sugar, at all, ever—was too ambitious.
 It caused me to crumble, and quick.

 This year, I’m tackling the same sugar-free resolution, but with a micro-resolution mindset.
 Instead of saying none, ever, my micro-resolution is: enjoy two desserts per week.
 Seems doable, right?
 This means I can still enjoy a vanilla yogurt every now and then, and I won’t feel so painfully deprived.
-By moderating my sugar intake instead of ending it, hard and fast, I’ll be able to more-easily achieve my ultimate goal of hormonal balance.
+By moderating my sugar intake instead of ending it, hard and fast, I’ll be able to more easily achieve my ultimate goal of hormonal balance.
 Win, win.

-Here are some more examples of how to turn over-ambitious resolutions into manageable micro-resolutions:
+How to turn over-ambitious resolutions into manageable micro-resolutions: